The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self).You can also invest through third

 - Carefully check if the mutual fund agent/broker you are going to hire will provide all the services listed above.
 Before hiring him, verify his service track record by checking testimonials given by his existing clients.
 Also, you can get a few references from his existing clients and speak to them and check the agent’s overall services.

-- Many mutual fund brokers/agents provide false promise when getting business and they will not turn up for after-sale service.
+- Many mutual fund brokers/agents provide false promises when getting business and they will not turn up for after-sale service.
 So you enquire about the agent’s after-sales service track record thoroughly.

 What if you want to invest in mutual funds directly?